ITISFoundation/cookiecutter-osparc-jupyterlab-service/README.md

 ## More Details

-This cookiecutter allows users to choose a Kernel, among Python, R and Julia, where they can install packages with from a requirement-like file (see [env-config]({{cookiecutter.project_slug}}/env-config/)) for details.
+This cookiecutter allows users to choose a Kernel, among Python, R and Julia, where they can install packages from a requirement-like file (see [env-config]({{cookiecutter.project_slug}}/env-config/) for details).
 By default the latest versions (as of April 2024) provided by the Jupyter team are used (e.g. Python 3.11).
-Users find in their Dockerfiles how to find older versions.
+Users find in their Dockerfiles instructions on how to use older versions.

 In case these options are not enough, they can build their custom image.
 We recommend to use one of the [Jupyter Docker Stacks]({{cookiecutter.project_slug}}/Dockerfile#L4-L5) as base (so JupyterLab is already installed and configured) and the [start-up scripts](./{{cookiecutter.project_slug}}/boot_scripts/) can be re-used.

-By default, with this cookiecutter, users install their libraries in the main kernel (i.e. we don't add an additional kernel to the ones already shipped with the base JupyterLab).
+By default, with this cookiecutter, users install their libraries in the main kernel (i.e. we don't add an additional kernel and environment to the ones already shipped with the base JupyterLab).

 ---